 New Administration and Training Facility

-The district’s new administration and training facility mirrors environments found at the campus level.
+The district’s new administration and training facility mirrors environments found within GISD’s campuses.
 The facility includes conference rooms, planning rooms, a design lab, a maker space and a board room.
 Notably, these spaces feature movable walls, writable surfaces, adaptable furniture and collaboration areas.
 The facility is designed for teachers to explore learning and test curriculum before it’s implemented.

-An elementary school, located in a historic building, is being renovated for the purpose.
-The building was built in 1923 and served as GISD’s high school, later a junior high and eventually Williams Elementary School.
-While the exterior is received minor renovations to signage, the interior is designed with modern and industrial finishes.
+An elementary school, located in a historic building, is being renovated to create this facility.
+The building was built in 1923 and served as GISD’s high school, a junior high and eventually Williams Elementary School.
+The exterior received minor renovations to signage, and the interior is designed with modern and industrial finishes.